How-To Creole

 How to Say Basic Question Words

-- 1. The question word kiyès can mean who or which.
+• 1.
+The question word kiyès can mean who or which one.

-*The question word ki fason is similar to kòman and ki jan.
-It means in what fashion.
+*The question words ki fason and nan ki fason are similar to kòman and ki jan.
+They can mean in what way.

 Examples